RatiaSB/DigitalPortfolio/README.md

 This showcase my work
 # 🌟 PRP370S Digital Portfolio – Work Readiness

 Welcome to my digital portfolio for PRP370S – Project Presentation 3.
-This portfolio showcases my career readiness through evidence and structured reflections using the STAR technique.
+This portfolio is a curated showcase of my journey towards career readiness, featuring tangible evidence and structured reflections using the widely recognized STAR technique.
+My aim is to demonstrate my proactive approach to professional development, my key competencies, and my ability to learn and adapt.

 ---